lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since data carried in AD_1 and AD_2 may not be protected, and the content of AD_3 is available to both the Initiator and the Responder, special considerations need to be made such that the availability of the data a) does not violate security and privacy requirements of the service which uses this data, and b) does not violate the security properties of EDHOC.

 ## Ephemeral Public Keys {#cose_key}

-The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to Sections 13.1 and 13.2 of {{RFC8152}}, but only the 'x' parameter is included in the EDHOC messages.
+The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to Sections 13.1 and 13.2 of {{RFC8152}}, but only the 'x' parameter is included G_X and G_Y.
 For Elliptic Curve Keys of type EC2, compact representation as per {{RFC6090}} MAY be used also in the COSE_Key.
 If the COSE implementation requires an 'y' parameter, any of the possible values of the y-coordinate can be used, see Appendix C of {{RFC6090}}.
 COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.

 # Key Derivation {#key-der}